onzfonz/comp227/src/content/0/en/part0b.md

 })
 ```

-Finally, the tree branch of the <em>ul</em> variable is connected to its proper place in the HTML tree of the whole page:
+Finally, the tree branch of the `ul` variable is connected to its proper place in the HTML tree of the whole page:

 ```js
 document.getElementsByClassName('notes').appendChild(ul)